jameshanlon/jameshanlon.github.io/content/python-processor.md

 benefit by moving the boundary away from optimised low-level libraries, making fuller use of languages such as Python.
 For computer designers, there is a huge opportunity for new architectural innovations that support a radically different workload from conventional low-level compiled languages.
+Contrary to conventional wisdom, hardware is easier to innovate rapidly and it is software that bears the weight of legacy.

 ## References